How to manage multiple cloud resources

 Performance and security

 Multi-cloud means that servers in physically separate datacenters may exchange data to fulfill a user’s request.
 This can lead to increased latency that slows down the user experience.
 Substandard networking implementations could lead to flakiness and poor reliability.
-Security should be another concern: Multi-cloud increases your attack surface because there are more accounts, tools, and integrations to audit and protect.
+Multi-cloud server security should be another concern: Multi-cloud increases your attack surface because there are more accounts, tools, and integrations to audit and protect.

 Multi-cloud is a proven strategy when you’re developing large systems that sit on the edge, require capabilities from multiple clouds, or need to be protected from vendor lock-in situations.
 Choosing to deploy components across multiple clouds gives you improved operational flexibility and reduced exposure to outages.
 Multi-cloud might not be effective for smaller applications, where the complexity would outweigh the benefits of the change.